 Joni gets to know Joan and the two classmates quickly fall in love with each other.
-They are shy at first but eventually text each other, meeting for a date.
+They are shy at first, but eventually text each other and meet for a date.
 This shyness and awkwardness are reflected in the writing and acting of their scenes.
 It all seems very forced and dry, almost unbearable to watch.
-Intentional or not, it perfectly captures the feeling of the first few butterflies - the insecurity of not knowing whether the other person likes you back, thinking to yourself: "Should I send her a message or should I silently endure eternal heartache?"
-(Blood Below the Skin, 15'39").
+Intentional or not, it perfectly captures the feeling of the first few butterflies-the insecurity of not knowing whether the other person likes you back, thinking to yourself: "Should I send her a message or should I silently endure eternal heartache?"
+(BLOOD BELOW THE SKIN, 15'39").
 This is something many people can relate to, queer or not.
-The normalcy with which the queer relationship is treated is very refreshing to see.
+The normalcy with which queer relationships are treated is very refreshing to see.
 There is no need to show a sexual awakening or questioning oneself whether this is "normal" or not.
-In their final scene, they try on lip-gloss and send each other messages telepathically: "I don't hardly know you, but I think I could love you" (Blood Below the Skin, 29'39").
-This is in homage to Joan Jett's version of "Crimson & Clover", which starts off the film and gets performed in a later scene by Joni.
+In their final scene, they try on lip-gloss and send each other messages telepathically: "I don't hardly know you, but I think I could love you" (BLOOD BELOW THE SKIN, 29'39").
+This is in homage to Joan Jett's version of "Crimson & Clover," which starts off the film and is later performed by Joni.

 The film is full of songs and artist references like Joan Jett and The Smiths, both of which are considered part of queer culture (365 DAYS OF LESBIANS, 2017) (Zugi, 2019).
-The choice of music, the creativity of the girls, revenge pranks, colored hair, the short nails and so much more add to the queer-lifestyle experience.
-The film combines the confidence in their actions with their awkwardness and teenage angst to recreate the world they are living in.
+The choice of music, the creativity of the girls, revenge pranks, colored hair, short nails, and so much more all add to the queer lifestyle experience.
+The film combines the confidence in their actions with their awkwardness and teenage angst to recreate the world they inhabit.
 There is also a melancholic side to their daydreamy life, full of depression and sadness within these young feminist minds.
-The excessive close-up shots further intensify their positive and negative feelings and create a form of intimacy within their small world.
+The excessive close-up shots further intensify their positive and negative feelings, creating a form of intimacy within their small world.

-As a contrast, I have chosen Social Butterfly (Lauren Wolkstein, FR 2013) about the 30-year-old Margaret who crashes Chloé's 18th birthday.
+As a contrast, I have chosen SOCIAL BUTTERFLY (Lauren Wolkstein, FR 2013) about the 30-year-old Margaret who crashes Chloé's 18th birthday.
 She pretends to be the French birthday girl's cousin and starts to steal jewelry at the party.
-Eventually, Chloé finds her, talks to her, takes her to her room and after a first kiss and without hesitation, the American reaches down into the virgin's pants.
+Eventually, Chloé finds her, talks to her, takes her to her room, and after a first kiss and without hesitation, the American reaches down into the virgin's pants.
 After giving Chloé her first orgasm, Margaret just wants to leave.
 But the other party guests throw both into the pool, eventually revealing all the things that were stolen.